 777 Bienville St.

 A collaboration of award-winning chefs John Folse and Rick Tramonto, offering imaginative reinterpretations of classic Cajun and Creole cuisine.
-Located at the Royal Sonesta Hotel serving Breakfast and Dinner 7 days a week, Lunch (Monday-Friday) and Sunday Jazz Brunch.
+Located at the Royal Sonesta Hotel serving Dinner 7 days a week, Lunch (Wednesday-Friday) and Sunday Jazz Brunch.

 713 St. Louis St.

 A New Orleans classic, where the local tradition is to always ask the waiter's advice on the best dishes of the day.

 A favorite for business lunches and elegant dinners.
 Owner Archie Casbarian once managed our hotel.
 The dining room has mirrored walls, and is a favorite place to see and be seen.

 Chef-Owner Susan Spicer has created her own unique version of contemporary cuisine, full of wit and flavor.
 Our lunchtime favorite is a plain old sandwich: cashew butter and jalapeno pepper jelly.

 The latest addition to the Brennan Family restaurants, serving classic New Orleans seafood with a contemporary touch.

 A New Orleans classic, the favorite of local families for several generations, run by Chef Gunter Preuss and family.
 There is a local joke that refers to his famous Escargot en Croute as a Snail Sandwich.